Design and Transform Value in Health: A Service Ecosystem Framework [full version] [R]

 Enabling Value-Based Transformation in Health: Introduction to Umio Frameworks [R]

 This document describes Umio's Health Ecosystem Value Model and Health Value Design® Framework.
-It provides an introduction to key challenges, concepts, structure, methods and foundations for transforming value in health ecosystems.
+It provides an introduction to key challenges, concepts, structure, methods and foundations for designing and transforming value in complex health ecosystems.

 Eight Styles of Customer Value Co-Creation